If you’re poorly, you might go to the doctor and get some medicine to help rid you of your horrible infection.

 There are several ways in which antibiotics can be used – in the form of a pill or capsule, or a cream you can rub onto your skin.
 If someone is very sick, they can also be injected directly into the patient’s bloodstream.

 They’re a type of penicillin called AMOXICILLIN.
-It works well against infections, such as colds and the flu which are caused by the PNEUMOCOCCUS bacteria.
+It works well against infections which are caused by the PNEUMOCOCCUS bacteria.

 Not all antibiotics work the same way.
 Some, such as CIPROFLOXACIN, prevents bacteria from reproducing by halting important cell enzymes.

 Others like ERYTHROMYCIN interfere with protein synthesis – bacteria need proteins to grow and function.
 And remember, antibiotics are only effective for bacterial infections.

 If you’ve got a cold, some types of sore throat or athlete’s foot – you’ll need different treatments because those infections are caused by different microbes.